 - 12. Through the means described in Paragraph 11, respondent represents, expressly or by implication, that it is a "current" participant in the U.S.-EU Safe Harbor Framework. - 13.
 In truth and in fact, from May 2011 until December 2013, respondent was not a "current" participant in the U.S.-EU Safe Harbor Framework.
 Therefore, the representation set forth in Paragraph 12 was false and misleading. - 14.
 The acts and practices of respondent as alleged in this complaint constitute deceptive acts or practices, in or affecting commerce, in violation of Section 5(a) of the Federal Trade Commission Act.

-THEREFORE , the Federal Trade Commission this day of 2014, has issued this complaint against respondent.
+THEREFORE, the Federal Trade Commission this nineteenth day of June, 2014, has issued this complaint against respondent.

-By the Commission.
+By the Commission, Commissioner McSweeny not participating.

 Donald S. Clark Secretary